 - Expertise.
 Improperly done, a chemical peel can result in complications, including infection and permanent scars.
 At Mayo Clinic, a chemical peel is done only by board-certified doctors or physician assistants trained in cosmetic procedures.

 - Time for you.
 Your Mayo Clinic specialist will take time to discuss options and answer your questions about chemical peels.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Specialists in dermatology, plastic surgery and ENT (otorhinolaryngology) at Mayo Clinic in Arizona provide chemical peels.
+Specialists in dermatology, plastic surgery and ENT (otorhinolaryngology) at Mayo Clinic provide chemical peels.